stuartmonro/stuartmonro.github.io/_pages/travel_folder/shopping.md

 ---
 # Magic Bands
 Recommendation is to get them at Disney Springs, either in the World of Disney or at the marketplace.
-Also recommended to get them before picking up the tickets because the staff at the ticker centre can help us getting them set up
+Also recommended to get them before picking up the tickets because the staff at the ticket centre can help us getting them set up.
+While we're in the ticket centre we should remember to ask if our tickets include entry to the two Disney mini golf courses.

 # Malls